 Other information |

-Standard Material Transfer Agreements (SMTAs) - These data give the number of Standard Material Transfer Agreements (SMTAs) reported through the online system of the International Treaty (Easy-SMTA).
+1) Countries that are contracting Parties to the International Treaty on Plant Genetic Resources for Food and Agriculture (PGRFA) - The United Kingdom is a contracting party to the International Treaty on PGRFA 2) Countries that are parties to the Nagoya Protocol - The United Kingdom is party to the Nagoya Protocol.
+The date of ratification for the United Kingdom as party to the Nagoya Protocol was 22 February 2016.
+3) Countries that have legislative, administrative and policy framework or measures reported through the Online Reporting System on Compliance of the International Treaty on Plant Genetic Resources for Food and Agriculture (PGRFA ) - The United Kingdom reports its legislative, administrative and policy framework through the Online Reporting System.
+See Article 4 of the UK report on the implementation of the International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA) 4) Countries that have legislative, administrative and policy framework or measures reported to the Access and Benefit-Sharing Clearing-House - The UK has reported measures to the Access and Benefit-Sharing Clearing-House 5) Total reported number of Standard Material Transfer Agreements (SMTAs) transferring plant genetic resources for food and agriculture to the country - These data give the number of Standard Material Transfer Agreements (SMTAs) reported through the online system of the International Treaty (Easy-SMTA).
 The true number of SMTA issued (signed) could be higher, as some SMTAs signed may not be reported through the online system.
 SMTA is reported by users, not by a government focal point.
-Users also have a two-year period for reporting their SMTAs.
+Users have a two-year period for reporting their SMTAs.
 The number reported for a specific year may therefore change during the following two years.
-Countries that are contracting Parties to the International Treaty on Plant Genetic Resources for Food and Agriculture (PGRFA) - The United Kingdom is a contracting party to the International Treaty on PGRFA Countries that are parties to the Nagoya Protocol - The United Kingdom is party to the Nagoya Protocol.
-The Nagoya Protocol on access and benefit sharing was entered into force for the United Kingdom in May 2016.
-Countries that have legislative, administrative and policy framework or measures reported through the Online Reporting System on Compliance of the International Treaty on Plant Genetic Resources for Food and Agriculture (PGRFA ) - The United Kingdom reports its legislative, administrative and policy framework through the Online Reporting System.
-See Article 4 of the UK report on the implementation of the International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA) Countries that have legislative, administrative and policy framework or measures reported to the Access and Benefit-Sharing Clearing-House - The United Kingdom has reported measures to the Access and Benefit-Sharing Clearing-House Data follows the UN specification for this indicator.
-This indicator has not been identified in collaboration with topic experts. |
+Data follows the UN specification for this indicator.
+This indicator has been identified in collaboration with topic experts. |

-Data last updated | 15 August 2022 |
+Data last updated | 11 July 2023 |

-Metadata last updated | 09 August 2022 |
+Metadata last updated | 11 July 2023 |